shegzibar/IRDC_Dashboard_attendance/README.md

-# irdc__attend
+# irdc__attendance

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an attendance dashboard for International research and development center in future university one of my first projects in flutter

 A few resources to get you started if this is your first Flutter project: